Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 5

-In the case when $L_t = L \notin [1, M]$, we have the following alternative: \begin{itemize} \item $L = 0$ and then there are at least two vertices in the set $R_t$. \item $L > M$ and then the tagged player has only type~2 players in her neighborhood and therefore changes her strategy at rate zero. \end{itemize} In either case, the process $X_t$ cannot jump to the left whereas it jumps to the right at a positive rate, which again gives the positivity of the drift.
-This completes the proof. \end{proof} \\ \\ The previous lemma is similar to pages 1247--1248 in \cite{neuhauser_pacala_1999}.
-There, the authors conclude that we can bring a particle -- the tagged player in our case -- close to the target $Ke_1$.
+The previous lemma is similar to pages 1247--1248 in \cite {neuhauser_pacala_1999}.
+There, the authors conclude that we can bring a particle---the tagged player in our case---close to the target $Ke_1$.
 This is obvious in one dimension.
 In higher dimensions, the idea is to use the lemma to increase the first coordinate of the tagged player up to $K$ and then apply the lemma again along each of the other $d - 1$ axes to bring the tagged player close to the target.
 However, since we do not have control on the position of the tagged player in the direction orthogonal to $e_1$ while moving along the first axis, the conclusion is not obvious.
 To prove that we can bring a type~1 player close to the target in higher dimensions, we look instead at the Euclidean distance between the target and the type~1 player the closest to the target.
-We now call $X_t$ the position of one of the type~1 players chosen uniformly at random among the ones who are the closest to $Ke_1$, that we again call the tagged player, and define
+We now call $X_t$ the position of one of the type~1 players chosen uniformly at random among the ones who are the closest to $Ke_1$, called again the tagged player, and prove that